Turistforeningen/node-dnt-api/README.md

 #### query parameter

-The `query` parameter can at the moment have eith one, or both, of the following
+The `query` parameter can at the moment have either one, or both, of the following
 properties:

 1. `sherpa_id` - which is the local user id for Sherpa 3.